midcodegabby/ARM_AVR_RPS/README.md

 This is a project I completed to learn more about baremetal embedded development in a Linux environment.
 This
 project is a continuation of a project I completed in my Computer Organization class, with the goal to get
-an Nucleo-64 board (STM32L476xxx mcu) to play a game of Rock Paper Scissors with the ATmega32U4 mcu board
+a Nucleo-64 board (STM32L476xxx mcu) to play a game of Rock Paper Scissors with the ATmega32U4 mcu board
 that I used in that class via UART.

 This project primarily focuses on creating custom drivers such as UART, Systick, GPIO, etc. for the Nucleo-64 board.